-Rainfall: During the next week (9th February - 15th February), moderately heavy rainfall (≥ 25 mm) is predicted for the Northern, Eastern, and North Central provinces, and less rainfall is expected for rest of the country.
+Rainfall: During the next week (19th - 25th January), fairly heavy rainfall (≥ 75 mm) is predicted for the Eastern, Uva, Central, North Central provinces, and ≥ 55 mm is predicted for the Southern, Sabaragamuwa, North Western, Western provinces and less rainfall is expected for rest of the country.

-Temperatures: The temperature will remain below normal for some parts of the Central and Uva provinces during $10^{th} - 16^{th}$ February.
+Temperatures: The temperature will remain below normal for some parts of the Central and Uva provinces during 20th - 26th January.

 Teleconnections: A transition from La Niña to ENSO-neutral is anticipated during the February-April 2023 season by Northern Hemisphere spring (March-May 2023), the chance for ENSO-neutral is 82%.
-MJO shall slightly enhance the rainfall during $9^{th}-13^{th}$ February, moderately suppress the rainfall during $14^{th}-18^{th}$ February, and significantly suppress the rainfall during $19^{th}-23^{rd}$ February for Sri Lanka.
+MJO shall slightly enhance the rainfall during $19^{th} - 23^{rd}$ January, moderately enhance the rainfall during 24th January - 2nd February for Sri Lanka.